pettod/pytorch-template/README.md

 Template to start developing models in Pytorch.
 What does the template do:

-- Run training for your dataset (training and validation datasets)
+- Run training for a dataset (training and validation datasets)

 - Print metrics after each iteration